p2-inc/phasetwo-docs/docs/user-migration/api.md

 1. Provide the legacy system endpoint URI in the "Rest client URI" field.
 1. Click "save".

-Phase two will now recognize all users from your legacy authentication system and migrate them automatically.
+Phase Two will now recognize all users from your legacy authentication system and migrate them automatically.

 ## Optional - additional configuration